qaisjp/test/README.md

 - `$collection_filename.index` - a binary file which is loaded for later runs of this tool
 - `$collection_filename.index.txt` - a text file representing the binary data (not used by this tool)

-Note that when you update this tool you should use `--refresh` in your command to ensure that the binary file is updated.
+Note that when you update this tool you should use `--refresh` in your command to ensure thatthe binary file is updated.
 If you don't do this,